eagle-io/docs/source/topics/alarms_and_notifications/index.rst

 List View
 ~~~~~~~~~
 List View has an Alarm Icon which can be clicked or touched to reveal the Alarm Panel.
-The Alarm Panel displays a quick list of the currently active or acknowledged alarms for the selected Node.
+The Alarm Panel displays a quick list of the currently active or acknowledged alarms for the corresponding Node.

 *Active Alarm*